Mucous membrane pemphigoid

 Overview

-A form of mucous membrane pemphigoid that causes scarring of the conjunctiva (the inside lining) of the eyes.
+A subset of MMP called ocular cicatricial pemphigoid (OCP), that causes scarring of the conjunctiva (the inside lining) of the eyes.
 If left untreated, it can lead to vision loss and permanent eyelid and corneal damage.

 Common Symptoms